 One of the ways Caudwell manages his own illness is through a strict, non-toxic diet.
 “Diet is my number one weapon.
 I keep cleaning up my diet more and more.
 Everything on this boat is organic, there are no toxins in it at all and there is almost no sugar.
 We do serve bread but I never eat it.
 No bread, no dairy.”
 He lets a few glasses of wine slip through the net but will cut alcohol out entirely if he feels “even the slightest bit off”.
 He certainly looks healthy, and eats lunch dressed head to toe in Lycra after coming back from a ride to Eze in the morning.
 He casually mentions conquering the Col de la Madone a few days previously, which a later Google reveals to be one of the most punishing ascents in world cycling.
-Always at his side on these rides is his girlfriend Modesta Vzesniauskaite, a former Olympic road cyclist from Lithuania.
+Always at his side on these rides is his partner Modesta Vzesniauskaite, a former Olympic road cyclist from Lithuania.

 He estimates he spends a third of his life on his charity work.
 Through Caudwell Children, set up 20 years ago, he has helped more than 30,000 children from all walks of life.
 “The only thing that mattered was that they’d got an illness that wasn’t being attended to by the medical profession.”
 That could mean buying a £20,000 wheelchair for a child with muscular atrophy or paying for an operation called selective dorsal rhizotomy, which helps children with unresponsive legs walk and even run again.